RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs

 To balance the execution between the training cluster and remote rollout instances, \sys must dynamically adjust the offloaded rollout workload \textit{to adapt to preemptible resource availability}.
 A straightforward approach is to assign a specified number of rollout requests for the training cluster to generate locally while offloading the rest to remote instances, as is shown in \autoref{fig:response_seeding}(b).
 However, this offloading strategy is too coarse-grained.
 Since response lengths are highly unpredictable, the training cluster may be stuck generating long-tail responses even after receiving sufficient responses for training.

-To address this problem, we design a partial response seeding mechanism.
-Instead of controlling the number of rollout samples to offload, \sys constrains the \trainers to rollout only within a specific window of time at the start of each step before transitioning to training.
-In this way, for long-tail responses, the \trainers "seeds" a part of the response for \rollouters to continue from, as illustrated in \autoref{fig:response_seeding}(c) for response 2.
+Our insight is that instead of controlling the number of rollout samples to offload, we can bound the trainer's rollout work in \textit{time} to make progress predictable.
+To this end, we design a partial response seeding mechanism: \sys allows \trainers to rollout only within a fixed time window at the beginning of each step, and then it transitions to training.
+For long-tail responses, the \trainers "seeds" a part of the response for \rollouters to continue from, as illustrated in \autoref{fig:response_seeding}(c) for response 2.
 Since \rollouters only need to compute a single prefill over the already generated tokens, migrating partially generated responses introduces minimal overhead (see \autoref{sec:design_request_migration}).

 However, determining the optimal seeding duration remains non-trivial.
 If set too long, training is unnecessarily delayed; if too short, \trainers still experience bubbles waiting for responses.
 Moreover, the optimal setting is dynamic due to two key factors.
 In addition to the fluctuating number of available preemptible instances for rollout, the average response length tends to grow as RL training progresses~\cite{yu2025dapo}.
 These factors cause unpredictable changes in rollout and training times throughout the RL training process.